17 Jan 10 Tips for Basic Cooking

 While we often love “easy”, throwing raw items in a crockpot can leave flavor untapped.
 Caramelize your veggies and herbs beforehand and then add liquids and allow to simmer.
 Seasoning and tasting as it’s cooking will also allow the flavors to really burst.
 These small tips can make a plain meal taste a bit more like grandma’s flavorful dishes.

 #9 Practice, Practice, Practice.

 Reading recipes and tips are great but, cooking is about doing.
 Try out dishes and if they don’t turn out well, try again.
 I also highly encouraging cooking with a friend, someone who is helpful or wants to learn as well.
 Cooking should be fun!

 #10 Sprinkle cakes with a touch of flower right out of the oven.
 This will allow the frosting to have more grip rather than sliding right off.

 Use a sifter and very lightly let it “snow” flour down on the cake.
 Be sure to frost evenly and avoid using plastic wraps to cover.
-Investing in a nice cake carrier or dish is helpful to keep your cake beautiful and travel better.
+Investing in a nice cake carrier or dish is helpful in keeping your cake beautiful and travel better.

 We hope these tips get you a few steps closer to a lovely meal and a passion for cooking.
 Don’t be afraid to share the learning experience with your next generation.
 Cooking is not only a great way to spend time together, but has a delicious end product.
 If you have tips or tricks feel free to share in the comments below!